Fliki1/MSR/README.md

 By excluding 10% of samples from both extremities, the mean is calculated on the 80% of samples which is more accurate.
 Starting from this average value we consider all the commits that have an activity score included between -25% and +25% of the previusly average value.

+### 4. Activity per week since the beginning of the current year:
+In this case we retrieve the week trend commit data for the current year or the last year of the project.
+Activity trend on the 52 weeks of a year.

 ## Quick usage:
 Git clone
 ````commandline